 Follow these hiking tips and tricks for a safe AND fun day:

 - Where can I hike with kids?
 Start simple!
-Search hiking with kids near me or kid friendly hiking trails near me to find recommended family hiking trails and then hike the shortest, most simple trails until you get used to hiking.
+Search hiking with kids near me, best hiking with kids [your state], or kid friendly hiking trails near me to find recommended family hiking trails and then hike the shortest, most simple trails until you get used to hiking.

 - Get a map from the park ranger, visitor area, or download and print one of the area from online and put it in your backpack.
 Even if you have a navigation or maps app on your phone, depending on where you’re hiking you may not be able to get a signal (making your maps app useless).